EttyKitty/ROSIGMA-eTweaks/README.md

 **Meridian** and **Yankes** - developers of the OXCE.
 Nothing even should be said.
 If not for these guys - a lot of the things simply wouldn't be possible to implement.

+**Xross28** - developer of the 'Xross's XCOM Visual Upgrade' mod.
+His UI sprites were used.